lydell/keyboard/readme.md

 Upgrade your Truly Ergonomic Keyboard with the firmware in `teck_se.hex`.
 That file was generated using the layout designer on Truly Ergonomic’s website.
 There is a URL to it in `teck_se.url`.
 You can do this using [teck-programmer].

-(There’s also firmware for the Ergodox EZ in `ergodox-ez.hex` and a link to it in `ergodox-ez.url`.
-Go to that URL for installation instructions.)

 Then run `sudo ./setup install` in this repository to “install” the XKB layout.
 Running just `./setup` shows what the script will do.
 There’s also `./setup